thingsboard/thingsboard.github.io/docs/samples/abeeway/tracker.md

 }
 {% endhighlight %}

- - After decoding output data will look like this:
+ - After decoding output data will look like this:Creature UpLink and DownLink DATA Converters

 {% highlight bash %}
 {